TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/lpm/lpm_io_retention_mcan_wakeup.md

 - Some LEDs on the board will turn off indicating that the SoC has entered low power mode.

 - To resume the application, send data on the MCAN pins using PCAN-View.
-The LEDs will be turned back on and application logs will appear.
+The LEDs will be turned back on and the application resume logs will appear.

 - **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).